andrei7c4/weatherdisplay/README.md

 Additionally, [ThingSpeak](https://thingspeak.com) channel Write API Key can be set:
  - thingspeak

-If this key is not set, internal temperature will only be shown on the display but not sent anywhere.
+If this key is not set, internal temperature will not be sent to ThingSpeak (it will still be indicated on the display though).

 The following user interface options are available:
  - chart:0 - [No forecast charts (icons only)](gui/chart0.png)